phi-math-website/phi-math-website/README.md

 ### SSH setup

 Logging in directly to the server with SSH is blocked by ICTS.
 Instead you log in via a 'gateway server' with hostname `pascal.ic.uva.nl`.
 For testing you can log in with SSH using `ssh UVANETID@pascal.ic.uva.nl` and then login by executing the command on this server `ssh UVANETID@goedel.fnwi.uva.nl`.

-For practical use you can automate this 'log through' by making sure you have a file in your home directory `.ssh/config` and adding a section in it
+For practical use you can automate this 'log through'.
+To do this:
+1. create a `.ssh` folder in your home/user directory (e.g., `/home/marco` or
+   `C:\Users\marco`)
+2. inside the newly created folder, create a `config` file (with no file extension) that looks like this:

 ```
 Host phimathproxy